Colonoscopy and Colon Cancer Screening

 “But, I feel healthy.”
 “But, it’s uncomfortable.”
 We all have our excuses — but a lifesaving colonoscopy is a lot easier than you think.

 For this procedure to be accurate, your colon must be empty and clean.
+You'll need to follow a special diet, usually a clear liquid diet, and take laxatives to cleanse your colon before the procedure.
 If your colonoscopy prep is not done correctly, you’ll need to reschedule your procedure.

 First, you’ll take a prescription bowel cleanse to clean out your colon the day before your colonoscopy.
-Your doctor may recommend an advanced 2-day prep in certain situations.
-Make sure you follow all of the instructions provided by your doctor’s office and tell your doctor if you take any medications.
+Your doctor may recommend an advanced two-day prep in certain situations.
+Make sure you follow all instructions provided by your doctor’s office and tell your doctor if you take any medications.
 Some medications might need to be changed prior to this procedure.

 Your colonoscopy will most likely follow these steps: